-During this “wilderness” experience of roughly 3-4 years without venturing out to restaurants, due the possibility of a cataclysmic meltdown any sort of delay, my wife certainly got intimately familiar with food and grocery delivery services.
+During this “wilderness” experience of roughly 3-4 years without venturing out to restaurants due to the possibility of a cataclysmic meltdown or any delay, my wife certainly got intimately familiar with food and grocery delivery services.

-Not only was I impressed with spotting its domain, Imperfect.com, I over the moon to discover their mission.
+Not only was I impressed with spotting its domain, Imperfect.com, but I was also over the moon to discover its mission.

-Based in San Francisco, Imperfect Foods delivery groceries to your front doorsteps, but they aim to eliminate food waste and build a better food system for everyone, which is amazing!
+Based in San Francisco, Imperfect Foods delivers groceries to your front doorsteps, but they aim to eliminate food waste and build a better food system for everyone, which is impressive!

-Simply put, there is roughly 96 million pounds of Imperfect food — perfectly good fruits and veggies commonly rejected by grocery stores that are oversized, bruised, and scarred or character blemishes — saved and served to 200K+ customers since its conception in 2015.
+Simply put, roughly 96 million pounds of Imperfect food — perfectly good fruits and veggies commonly rejected by grocery stores that are oversized, bruised, and scarred or character blemishes — have saved and served 200K+ customers since its conception in 2015.

-In addition, I was thoroughly pleased to discover they own and use multiple domains to advertise, Imperfect.com and ImperfectProduce.com redirect to ImperfectFoods.com — their primary web presence.
+In addition, I was thoroughly pleased to discover they own and use multiple domains for advertising, Imperfect.com, and ImperfectProduce.com redirect to ImperfectFoods.com — their primary web presence.
 Unfortunately, Drive.ImperfectProduce.com redirects to a broker subdomain for lever.co.